RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 As it turns out, the multiply-add method is not limited to floor division.
 We can also find contants for other rounding modes (e.g. `ceil` and `round`).
 Even the multiplication with arbitrary fractions and not just $1/d$ can be done.

-Since we want to compute $round(x*255/31)$, we can use the multiply-add method to perform the whole conversion. **IF** we can find the right constants that is.
+Since we want to compute $round(x \cdot 255/31)$, we can use the multiply-add method to perform the whole conversion. **IF** we can find the right constants that is.
 I'll soon write a whole article on this topic, so let's just assume the constants were brute-forced for now.
 For $x\in\set{0,...,31}$, we find that $f=527$, $a=23$, and $s=6$ are the smallest constants that work.
 Unfortunately, there exist no constants with $a=0$ for this case.

 Putting this into code is very simple.
-The only pitfall is that $31*527=16337$ doesn't fit into `u8`, so we need `u16` for the intermediate result again.
+The only pitfall is that $31 \cdot 527=16337$ doesn't fit into `u8`, so we need `u16` for the intermediate result again.

 ```rust
 fn u5_to_u8_ma(x: u8) -> u8 {